The Fake News Effect: Experimentally Identifying Motivated Reasoning Using Trust in News: Theory

-The motivated reasoner acts as if he receives both the actual signal ($x$) and a signal whose relative likelihood corresponds to how much he is motivated to believe the state is $T$.
-In a more general sense, $m(\theta): \Theta \to \mathbb{R}$ is denoted the \textbf{motive} function.
-In this example, $m(T): \{T, \neg T\} \to \mathbb{R}$, but we will also consider real-valued states $\theta$ below.
+This section outlines the model of motivated reasoning.
+Agents distort how they process new information by acting as if they receive an additional signal corresponding to their motivated beliefs.
+When signals are uninformative to a Bayesian, as will be the case in the experiment, this distortion can lead motivated reasoners to update in the direction that they find more attractive.

-We assume that the motive function does not depend on the signal structure.
-Motives may also be indirect; for instance, an agent may be motivated to believe that a news source is truthful because it reports something in support of his political party.
-We treat $m$ as an \textit{expected} motive function in a way that mirrors the standard expected utility function $u$.
+There are a set of agents $i$ and a set of questions $q$.
+For each question, Nature draws a state $\theta_q$ from $\Theta_q \in \mathbb{R}$.
+For each agent and question, Nature draws a source from $\mathcal{S}$: the source is either True ($T_{iq}$) or Fake ($F_{iq}$).
+Sources are independently drawn with $P(T_{iq}) = p$, and agents receive data $x_{iq}$ about the source veracity.

-The agent weights the motive signal by parameter $\varphi(x) \geq 0$, called \textbf{susceptibility}.
-In this paper, we only consider one information setting, and treat $\varphi$ as constant within this setting.\footnote{For discussion of an alternative definition of $\varphi(x)$ that depends on the noisiness of the updating process, see the Online Appendix.
-In other settings, $\varphi$ may depend on the perceived informativeness of $x$.
-It is useful for $\varphi$ to not be a function of $m$; otherwise, it is difficult to separately identify these parameters.} When $\varphi = 0$, the agent is Bayesian; when $\varphi > 0$, the agent motivatedly reasons.
+Agents engage in \textit{motivated reasoning}, which means that they form their posterior by incorporating prior, likelihood, and a motivated beliefs term:

-Next, we consider an environment in which Bayesians do not infer anything, but motivated reasoning can play a role.
-Consider a population of agents, $i = 1, \dots, I$ and a set of questions $q = 1, \dots, Q$.
-Each question is associated with a state of the world, $\theta_q \in \mathbb{R}$.
-The states are known to the econometrician, but not to the agents.
-For each agent and question, nature draws a prior $F_{iq}(\theta_q)$ and a real-valued motive function $m_{iq}(\theta_q)$.
+We take log odds ratios of both sides (\cite{G80}) to attain an additive form:\footnote{\textcite{M-WP} uses a similar formulation in which motivated beliefs affect priors instead of belief updating.}

-For each agent and question, Nature draws a news source, $S_{iq} \in$ \{True News (TN), Fake News (FN)\}.
-Each agent receives a prior $p_i \equiv \mathbb{P}_i(TN)$ corresponding to the probability that the source is TN.
-Draws of sources are iid across questions.
+Motivated reasoners act as if they receive both the actual signal ($x_{iq}$) and a signal whose relative likelihood corresponds to how much they are motivated to believe the state is $T_{iq}$ given $x_{iq}$. $m_{iq}: \mathcal{S} \to \mathbb{R}$ is called the \textbf{motive} function.
+The weight put on this signal is $\varphi \geq 0$, called \textbf{susceptibility}. $\varphi = 0$ corresponds to Bayes' rule; $\varphi > 0$ corresponds to motivated reasoning.